Watersheds - Earth science, science inquiry, observation, properties, variables, & evidence

 - Water drainage

 - What is a watershed?

 - Crumpled sheet of paper and spray bottle rain

-During this time students will discuss their previous knowledge and understandings and begin to explore water drainage; students should become disequilibrated.
+During this time learners discuss their previous knowledge and understandings and begin to explore water drainage; learners should become disequilibrated.

-- Have students think about what determines how fast and how much water goes into a river after a heavy rainstorm and how this information might help to predict flooding.
+- Have learners think about what determines how fast and how much water goes into a river after a heavy rainstorm and how this information might help to predict flooding.

 - Discuss as a group, write ideas on the board.